AdamaStark-N7/stark_lockbox_v3/README.md

 4. Add ```setr ox:locale en``` to your server.cfg
 5. Add ```ensure stark_lockbox``` to your server.cfg
 6. Restart your server and enjoy!!
-7. If using the QBox framework, be sure to check the qbx_radialmenu.md file for proper setup in your server!
+7. If using the Qbox framework, be sure to check the qbx_radialmenu.md file for proper setup in your server!

 # Features
 1. Unique Lockboxes for LEO or EMS to use in their vehicles